theme/shiori/README.md

 I used `Labeling` to mean the Labeling algorithm.
 Because there is no `LabelLayer` object, this confused myself: where should I put all labels visibility status ? into `Model` or `Labeling`.
 Thinking `Labeling` as an algorithm "object" is not right, algorithm should be thought as a process, a method of some object (as in OOP).

 So add `LabelLayer` class.  ( Inherit `EventEmitter`. )

+## Grid

+Grid is useful.

+DONE bug: `GridGroup` is used to move Grid to unit time moment, but it seems points to every _half_ unit ?  ( This is ... very frustrating...
+OTL )
+FIX bug: ^ This is caused by the `GridHelper( size, division )` implementation, where `size` is double range.